tanmay-bhat/tanmay-bhat.github.io/content/posts/modify-span-attribute-opentelemetry.md

 ## How to add S3 bucket name to span attributes in OpenTelemetry

-Let's say we have he code below to list objects in an S3 bucket using `boto3`:
+Let's say we have the code below to list objects in an S3 bucket using `boto3`:

 ```python
 def list_s3_objects(bucket_name: str, max_keys: int = 100) -> List[Dict[str, Any]]: